-ID Criteria Implementation Guidance Must / Should 6.1 CTPAT Members must have detailed, written high-security seal procedures Must that describe how seals are issued and controlled at the facility and during transit.
+ID Criteria Implementation Guidance Must / Should 6.1 CTPAT Members must have detailed, written high-security seal procedures that describe how seals are issued and controlled at the facility and during transit.
 Procedures must provide the steps to take if a seal is altered, tampered with, or has the incorrect seal number, including documentation of the event, communication protocols to partners, and investigation of the incident.
-The findings from the investigation must be documented, and any corrective actions must be implemented as quickly as possible. concerve derions must be implemented as quickly as possible.
+The findings from the investigation must be documented, and any corrective actions must be implemented as quickly as possible.
 These written procedures must be maintained at the local operating level so that they are easily accessible.
 Procedures must be reviewed at least once a year and updated as necessary.
-Written seal controls must include the following elements: Controlling Access to Seals: Management of seals is restricted to authorized personnel. • Secure storage.
-Inventory, Distribution, & Tracking (Seal Log): Recording the receipt of new seals.
-Issuance of seals recorded in log. • Track seals via the log. • Only trained, authorized personnel may affix seals to Instruments of International Traffic (IIT).
-Controlling Seals in Transit: • When picking up sealed IIT (or after stopping) verify the seal is intact with no signs of tampering.
+Written seal controls must include the following elements: Must Controlling Access to Seals: • Management of seals is restricted to authorized personnel. • Secure storage.
+Inventory, Distribution, &amp; Tracking (Seal Log): Recording the receipt of new seals.
+Issuance of seals recorded in log.
+Track seals via the log.
+Only trained, authorized personnel may affix seals to Instruments of International Traffic (IIT) Controlling Seals in Transit: When picking up sealed IIT (or after stopping) verify the seal is intact with no signs of tampering.
 Confirm the seal number matches what is noted on the shipping documents.

 ID Criteria Implementation Guidance Must / Should Seals Broken in Transit: If a load is examined, record the replacement seal number.
 The driver must immediately notify dispatch when a seal is broken, indicate who broke the seal, and provide the new seal number.
 The carrier must immediately notify the shipper, broker, and importer of the seal change and the replacement seal number.
 The shipper must note the replacement seal number in the seal log.
 Seal Discrepancies: Retain altered or tampered seals to aid in investigations.
 Investigate the discrepancy; follow-up with corrective measures (if warranted).
 As applicable, report compromised seals to CBP and the appropriate foreign government to aid in the investigation.
-6.2 All CTPAT shipments that can be sealed must be secured immediately after loading/stuffing/packing by the responsible party (i.e. the shipper or packer acting on the shipper's behalf) with a high-security seal that meets or exceeds the most current International Organization for Standardization (ISO) 17712 standard for high-security seals.
+6.2 All CTPAT shipments that can be sealed must be secured immediately after loading/stuffing/packing by the responsible party (i.e. the shipper or packer acting on the shippers behalf) with a high-security seal that meets or exceeds the most current International Organization for Standardization (ISO) 17712 standard for high-security seals.
 Qualifying cable and bolt seals are both acceptable.
 All seals used must be securely and properly affixed to Instruments of International Traffic that are transporting CTPAT Members' cargo to/from the United States.
-The high-security seal used must be placed on the secure cam position, if available, instead of the right door handle.
+The high-security seal used must be placed on the Secure Cam position, if available, instead of the right door handle.
 The seal must be placed at the bottom of the center most vertical bar of the right container door.
 Alternatively, the seal could be placed on the center most left-hand locking handle on the right container door if the secure cam position is not available.
 If a bolt seal is being used, it is recommended that the bolt seal be placed with the barrel portion or insert facing upward with the barrel portion above the hasp.
-Must 6.4 In instances where cargo is not transported in a Unit Load Device (ULD), security methods must be put in place to ensure, to the greatest extent possible, cargo is rendered tamper resistant and/or tamper evident.
-Any packed IIT that can be sealed must be sealed.
-Some packed Instruments of International Traffic cannot be sealed such as flatbed trailers, and other conveyances may vary with certain types that can be sealed and others that cannot.
-If a tank container has openings that can be sealed, they must be sealed, and the party filling the container is responsible for sealing it.
+Must 6.3 Less Than Truck Load (LTL) carriers must (at the very least) use a high security padlock when picking up local freight in an international LTL environment where consolidation hubs are not used.
+At the last pickup site prior to crossing the border, the carrier must seal the load with an ISO 17712 compliant high-security seal.
+LTL carriers must have strict controls limiting access to padlocks, keys, or combinations that can open the padlocks.
 Must